EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-shell.md

 ## Opening an interactive shell within a container

 If you want to open an interactive shell within a container, Singularity provides the `singularity shell` command.
-Again, using the `hello-world.sif` image, and within our `test` directory, we can run a shell within a container from the hello-world image:
+Again, using the `lolcow.sif` image, and within our `test` directory, we can run a shell within a container from the hello-world image:

 ~~~
-$ singularity shell hello-world.sif
+$ singularity shell lolcow.sif
 ~~~
 {: .language-bash}